Dr Xiang Li

-Xiang holds a PhD in Finance from the Loughborough University where she also worked as a teaching assistant.
+Xiang holds a PhD in Finance from Loughborough University, where she also worked as a four-year teaching assistant.
 Xiang also studied an MSc in Finance and Management at Cranfield University.

-Prior to her appointment at Loughborough University London, Xiang worked at the University of Bristol as a research assistant on a M&A research project.
+Prior to her appointment at Loughborough University London, Xiang worked at the University of Bristol as a research assistant on a Mergers & Acquisitions (M&A) research project.

 Current research and collaborations

-Xiang's current research focuses on bank lending and its intersections across five research areas: insider trading, debt covenant violations, loan renegotiation, financial derivatives (e.g., CDS, CLO), and M&A.
+Xiang's research in Finance focuses on bank lending and its intersections across four research areas: insider trading, debt covenant violations, loan contracting and renegotiation, and financial derivatives (e.g., CDS, CLO).

 - Systemic Risk in Financial Networks